Sofoula23/ReadME-Generator/readme1.md

 ## Usage
 ​

-Use git clone to pull down the repo
+Use git clone to pull down the repo.
 ​

 ## License